-- You must fulfill and show proof of only ONE of three of the following obligations in regards to your working status:
+- You must fulfill and show proof of only ONE of three of the following obligations in regard to your working status:

 - Continue the economic activities you signed up for.

 - Have your partner (and certificate of marriage or stable relationship) show enough economic solvency to support you.

 - Possess a comprehensive insurance policy that covers you and your income (meaning you are out of work or physically unable to work but are 100% covered).